AmanJain2903/ScoreIt.AI/README.md

 - Frontend deployed using vercel.
 - Backend Deployed using Render.
 - Both are auto deployed with each commit in the main branch.
-- Both have preview with staging branch.
+- Both have preview deployment with the staging branch.

+---

+## ⚙️ GitHub Actions

+**1. Performance Benchmark**
+- Have GitHub action for performance benchmarks.
+Ru & download software performance report with just one click.

+**2. Evaluation Benchmark**
+- Have GitHub action for evaluation benchmarks.
+Ru & download software evaluation report with just one click.

 ---